lragudo/queer-christian-64ba3/src/pages/contact.md

     questions:
       - question: Send Us a Message!
         answer: >
-          ## We would love to hear from you!

           Are you queer and christian and have some questions you would like us to answer?
 Send it our way and we will consider if it fit within our site.